 Guest post by Tabitha

 When in India, you will find that you are always very much on the move.
 The hustle and bustle of the country is like no other; yet it takes three times the usual time to do menial tasks like picking up a train ticket.
-And that is why people love it- it is truly unique and once emerged in the way of life it is a hard place not to love.
+And that is why people love it – it is truly unique and once emerged in the way of life it is a hard place not to love.
 But sometimes, you just want to have a moment of peace and step away from the hundreds of tourists and staring eyes of the locals.
 That solace can be found in Jaipur.

 Now, it can’t be said that it’s chilled… but for India, it is!
 There is so much that makes Jaipur distinctive, from its architecture to its fabrics to the amazingly painted elephants you will see wandering down the main roads.

 What’s the best time to visit Jaipur?

 Summer in Jaipur is from March to July and temperatures reach up to 45 degrees Celsius.
 This is not preferable for the activities that you may wish to do there, unless you have a high toleration for heat!

-From July to November it is monsoon season and in India as a whole it rains… a lot.
-However, Rajasthan is affected a lot less by monsoon season, so from the end of September to October, you can avoid the rain entirely, though it is a risk to take so travelling in these months is best avoided if you can.
+From July to November lasts the monsoon season, and in India as a whole it rains… a lot.
+However, Rajasthan is affected a lot less by the monsoon season, so from the end of September to October you can avoid the rain entirely, though it is a risk to take.
+Therefore, travelling in these months is best avoided if you can.